1GWilly8/block-rewards/README.md

 Installation & Set-Up
 ---------------------

-Clone this repository into your project then run npm init.
+Clone this repository into your project then run:

+    npm init

 In order to use this library you will need the Solc compilier and to either run a Parity node locally or connect to a remote node.

     npm install --g solc

-Parity can be installed with the Node Package Manager (npm) using the following command:
+Parity can be installed using the following command:

     npm install --save parity